mikosik/smooth-build/doc/tutorial.md

 release = files("src") | javac | jar;
 ```

-This script defines `release` function that does not have any parameters
+This script defines `release` value which is calculated by performing following tasks:
-and performs following tasks:

- * Invokes `files` function that takes all files (recursively)
+ * Invoking `files` function that takes all files (recursively)
  from `src` directory located at project's root.
  Project root is a directory containing `build.smooth` file.
- * Passes them to `javac` function that compiles those files.
+ * Passing them to `javac` function that compiles those files.
- * Passes compiled files to `jar` function that packs them into jar binary.
+ * Passing compiled files to `jar` function that packs them into jar binary.

-You can invoke evaluation of `release` function from command line by running:
+You can build `release` (evaluate `release` value) from command line by running:

 ```
 smooth build release
 ```

-Above command evaluates `release` function and stores its result
+Above command evaluates `release` value and stores its result
 in `.smooth/artifacts/` directory as `release` file.
 That location is printed to console at the end of build process: